Man City, Liverpool set for judgement day in title race

 Holding off Liverpool would be arguably City’s finest achievement in Guardiola’s six-year reign.

-Having already won the FA Cup and League Cup, as well as earning a Champions League final date with Real Madrid in Paris on May 28, Jurgen Klopp's team could become the first English club to claim all four major trophies in a single season.
+Having already won the FA Cup and League Cup, as well as earning a Champions League final date with Real Madrid in Paris on May 28, Liverpool could become the first English club to claim all four major trophies in a single season.

 Klopp has continually played down Liverpool’s astonishing chase for a clean sweep and he insisted the season has already exceeded his wildest expectations.